OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 ## Getting an Octopus Cloud instance

 We'll use Octopus to script the creation of the EKS cluster.
-The easiest way to get an Octopus instance is to sign up for a [free cloud instance](https://octopus.com/).
+The easiest way to get access to Octopus is to sign up for a [free cloud instance](https://octopus.com/).
 It only takes a few minutes to get an instance up and running.

 The first step is to create an AWS account in Octopus that will be used to create and then connect to the EKS cluster.
 AWS accounts consist of an account key and a secret key:

 ![](awsaccount.png "width=500")
 *An example AWS account.*

 The community step called **eksctl - Create Cluster (bash)** can be added to a runbook to quickly create an EKS cluster and the associated Kubernetes target in Octopus.
-This script executes the [EKS CLI tool](https://aws.amazon.com/blogs/opensource/eksctl-eks-cli/) to create a EKS cluster.
+This script executes the [EKS CLI tool](https://aws.amazon.com/blogs/opensource/eksctl-eks-cli/) to create a EKS cluster:

 ![](steptile.png "width=500")
 *The community step to create an EKS cluster.*

-To make it easy to use the **ekscli** tool, Octopus supported running a step inside a Docker container based on an image, and Octopus [provides images](https://hub.docker.com/r/octopusdeploy/worker-tools) with a wide selection of common cloud tools, including **ekscli**.
+To make it easy to use the **ekscli** tool, Octopus supportes running a step inside a Docker container based on an image, and [provides images](https://hub.docker.com/r/octopusdeploy/worker-tools) with a wide selection of common cloud tools, including **ekscli**.

 TODO: screenshot when we have linux dynamic workers